Ethereum upgraded to a new blockchain infrastructure. What does that mean for the crypto market?

 But that didn't happen.
 Ethereum took a plunge and so did the rest of the crypto market.

-The Merge was an impressive technological feat and a victory for tree huggers.
+The Merge was an impressive technological feat and a victory for people who care about the environment.
 However, slight changes in verbiage and major changes in Ethereum's infrastructure alter the meaning of investing in crypto.

 Contrary to blockchain's dogma, proof-of-stake networks and crypto investors may have to share the sidewalk with a third wheel -- the US government.
 Following the Merge, the US Securities and Exchange Commission introduced a new wrinkle in the plan to embrace proof-of-stake infrastructure.